-This should be viewed as positive news for the Defense Industrial Base, because being “good” will give you a clear advantage over those who are not, regardless of them potentially being behind in their maturity or only targeting CMMC Level 1 contracts.
+This should be viewed as positive news for the Defense Industrial Base, because being “good” will give you a clear advantage over those who are "not so good", regardless of them potentially being behind in their maturity or only targeting CMMC Level 1 contracts.

 CMMC Level 3 should be viewed as an organization’s “buy-in” for non-basic DOD contracts.
 Requirements are requirements, and DFARS 252.204-7012 has been around for years.
-Getting requirements in place and investing in the business, is proof that an organization is serious about contracting with the DOD.
+Getting requirements in place and investing in the cyber maturity posture of the business, is proof that an organization is serious about contracting with the DOD.
 That they are a good partner.

 If an organization’s mindset on CMMC is “what can we do to get around this?” and not “how do we use the CMMC to our advantage if we get what we need in the most practical, affordable, and secure way?”, the former could be viewed as a red-flag by contracting officers.
 What business wants that label put on them?

 Circumstances and threats are always going to evolve, therefore, defenses also need to evolve.
 The CMMC is a maturity model, which means always moving forward.

 Requiring a layered approach to security based on the level of data being handled, type of organization, and also planning for future changes will be much easier for the DIB to adopt.
 If an organization has CMMC Level 1 maturity today and wants to mature to a CMMC Level 3, they have that choice.